 Legislative power is vested in the National Assembly of Serbia, which is the unicameral parliament of Serbia Composed of 250 deputies elected for a four-year term under the party-list system of proportional representation.
 The National Assembly adopts and amends the Constitution, elects the Government, and appoints the Governor of the National Bank of Serbia and other state officials.
-Following the 2012 general election and presidential election, the Prime Minister is now Ivica Dačić of the left-wing Socialist Party of Serbia, who heads a coalition of his own party, the conservative Serbian Progressive Party, the United Pensioners Party and several other smaller groupings.
+Following the 2016 general election, the Prime Minister is now Aleksandar Vučić of the conservative Serbian Progressive Party, at the head of a broad coalition with other, smaller parties.

-The Presidential election was won by Tomislav Nikolić, who was the leader of the largest party in Parliament, the Serbian Progressive Party.
+The 2016 presidential election was won by the sitting President, Tomislav Nikolić, who is also a member of the Serbian Progressive Party.